 I love the subtle peppery bite of this gravy, so I make plenty of it.
 The recipe is a lively riff on my basic Hasty Gravy, which can be prepared in advance.
-Gluten-free?
-Click here.
-Need a gravy guide?
+Enjoy it as is, or supplement the meagre gravy made from your roast’s pan drippings (Land of Plenty Gravy).
+Want it gluten-free?
+Try: Hasty Peppery Mushroom Gravy (Gluten-Free).
+Need an all-purpose gravy guide?
 Hop on My Gravy Train.

 1/4 cup (60 mL) unsalted butter, divided

 8 oz (250 g) mixed mushrooms, thinly sliced

 1 tsp (5 mL) or more kosher salt